AVL Support Knowledge Base

 Multiviewer

-The Multiviewer allows you to view all incoming sources and most outputs as a way to verify what's being sent from the switcher.
-Each input and output has a label as well as a colored outline indicating what is selected
+The Multiviewer - This allows you to view all incoming sources and most outputs as a way to verify what is being sent from the switcher.
+Each input and output has a label as well as a colored outline indicating the selected item.
+The 'switcher TV' is formally called a 'Multiviewer Output' of the switcher.
+To learn more, please visit our article Ross Switcher : Multiviewer TV.

 Keys